This tart and floral Elderflower Lemonade is a refreshing homemade drink that can be made alcoholic by adding a splash of gin or St. Germain.

-- 2 liters of water OR 2 liter bottle of sparkling seltzer water
+- 2 liters water (or 2 liter bottle of sparkling seltzer water)

 - Honey , for sweetening

-To make the lemonade: Juice the lemons whatever method you would like and cut the garnish lemons into thin slices.
+Juice the lemons using whatever method you would like and cut the garnish lemons into thin slices.
 In a large pitcher, stick the fresh lemon slices, lemon juice, water, and simple syrup.
 Adjust flavoring to your likening by adding more honey or agave syrup.